Linuxfabrik/monitoring-plugins/check-plugins/mysql-perf-metrics/README.md

                           [--defaults-group DEFAULTS_GROUP]
                           [--timeout TIMEOUT]

-Checks two MySQL/MariaDB best-practice knobs that do not have a dedicated
+Checks MySQL/MariaDB best-practice knobs that do not have a dedicated plugin:
-plugin: `innodb_stats_on_metadata` and `concurrent_insert`.
-Alerts when either is set to a value that slows down typical workloads.
+`innodb_stats_on_metadata`, `concurrent_insert`, and any deprecated
-`innodb_stats_on_metadata`: when ON, InnoDB recalculates index statistics every time `information_schema` tables are queried.
+configuration variables that the admin has explicitly set via `my.cnf` or `SET GLOBAL`. `innodb_stats_on_metadata`: when ON, InnoDB recalculates index statistics every time `information_schema` tables are queried.
 Most modern setups keep this OFF because applications and tooling query `information_schema` frequently. `concurrent_insert`: when set to `NEVER`/`0`, MyISAM tables can no longer serve SELECTs in parallel with INSERTs.
 The recommended value is `AUTO` (the modern default).
+Deprecated variables:
+MariaDB exposes its own deprecation flag at runtime (`INFORMATION_SCHEMA.SYSTEM_VARIABLES.VARIABLE_COMMENT` + `GLOBAL_VALUE_ORIGIN`); MySQL does not, so a static list ported from MySQLTuner v2.8.41 is used and filtered through `performance_schema.variables_info.VARIABLE_SOURCE` to skip compile-time defaults.
+The check only fires when the variable's value did NOT come from `COMPILE-TIME`, so a fresh installation stays quiet and only real `my.cnf` leftovers and explicit `SET GLOBAL` changes are surfaced.

 options:
   -h, --help            show this help message and exit